sal55/langs/README.md

 ### Notes

 **(1)** `PCL` was the name of the discrete IL I'd planned for the M compiler, and I also worked on an interpreter for it.
 But the project became too much and was dropped.
 The special M compiler `mmp.exe` and the interpreter `pci.exe` are retained as an independent project.
 I had ideas of using it as a debugging tool for M programs

-**(2)** This was a project involving a Z80 assembler (completed), and an emulator (just started).
-It was shelved when I realised how much effort was needed to properly emulate Z80.

 **(4)** (See **7**) Because of problems with DLLs, I created my own simpler shared library format using `.ml` files.
 These are accepted by Q programs, but in M, can only be transparently used by `.mx` files, or accessed via a special API from regular `.exe`.